Find your favorite place

 Joas Park Nature Preserve

 Hidden in the heart of Chippewa Falls, well-maintained trails meander through this 52-acre preserve.
 Beautiful in every season, it includes an upland prairie terrace, lowland forest with old-growth trees, a creek with stone outcroppings, and a pond.
+Hunting is NOT permitted.

 Location: 300 Old Eau Claire Road, Chippewa Falls, WI.
 Park along the road.
 Follow the marked trail 1/2 mile until you reach a park sign.